 Saliva drug screening-drug and alcohol testing using saliva

 - Since NIDA gave the thumbs up to saliva drug screening in the US, this method of drug screening is growing internationally and is increasingly the method of choice in the UK.

 - Saliva testing for drugs and alcohol is becoming increasingly popular as the first screen in the workplace, healthcare and correctional facilities.

-- The development of a reliable set of saliva drug testing kits to cover most of the common drugs of abuse has certainly helped.
+- The development of a reliable set of saliva drug testing kits to cover most of the common drugs of abuse including alcohol has certainly helped.

 - The clearest advantage to saliva drug testing is the immediate chain of custody control in obtaining a directly observed sample for testing. (not always feasible with urine collection)

 - However, care must be taken to ensure that an adequate volume saliva sample is collected.
 Too dry oral drug test membranes are the commonest procedural failure cause in saliva drug testing.

 - Saliva drug testing enables near patient initial screening to be completed in 5-10 minutes.

 - Oral fluid saliva drug testing kits

 Some important points to remember about saliva drug screening